skywarditsolutions/swparse/plan.md

     * Marker
 * Caching to avoid re-processing the same document multiple times
   * Auto Cached to S3 or S3 compatible object store
-  * Detect if document is already extracted and cache.
+  * Detect if document is already extracted and cached.
 * Page separation and target page extraction
 * Fast Detection of Tables from Documents and Extraction of them.
 * Asynchronous processing for efficient processing of multiple files